julianlk522/FITM/README.md

     - finally got it by authenticating DockerHub acct. via CLI (docker login)
 - Linode
     - Getting connections other than SSH (http/https) to open despite firewall config explicitly allowing them
+    - other firewall problems:
+        - allow only implicit outbound SSH so git pull possible (and explicit inbound for ad hoc connections from trusted machine)
 - LetsEncrypt / Certbot / NameCheap SSL
 - tmux
     - detach from / reattach to SSH session to safely exit terminal and leave running